avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Postgresql/Mannual_Install.md

 This doc is for Mannual installtion of PostgreSQL.
 It is a powerful open-source relational database management system (RDBMS).
 It is known for its extensibility, standards compliance, and support for SQL (Structured Query Language).
 To know more about PostgreSQL please follow this **[Link](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Software/PostgresSQL/README.md)**

-# How to Setup/Install PostgreSQL
+# How to Install PostgreSQL
 For PostgreSQL please follow this **[Link](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Software/PostgresSQL/README.md)**